 While the An-225 tops all aircraft, and the A380 beats out every other passenger plane, the future of aircraft design could make going even bigger a little easier.
 Increasingly lightweight composite materials are allowing for more size without more weight, and advances in aviation technology and flight design are making it easier to get more weight off the ground.
 With the A380 in service as of 2007, we can no doubt look forward to seeing progressively massive airliners in development in coming years [source: FG].

-For more information on aircraft and the An-225, including complete specifications, look over the links on the next page.
+For more information on aircraft and the An-225, including complete specifications, look over the links below.